As an Amazon Associate I earn from qualifying purchases.

-- 4 cups (428 g) dry traditional oats (gluten free if needed)
+- 4 cups dry traditional oats (gluten free, if needed)

 - In a small, microwave-safe bowl, stir together the honey, sucanat, coconut oil, cinnamon, vanilla and salt.

-- In a large microwafe-safe bowl, combine the oats and almonds.
+- In a large microwave-safe bowl, combine the oats and almonds.

 - Microwave the sugar mixture for about 1 minute or until it bubbles.
 Pour it over the oats and mix until the oats are evenly coated.
 This will take a few minutes.